-Bike Glendhu is primarily pedal.
-Our trail gurus have built the ups to be super cruisy, so with a basic level of fitness you’ll be fine!
+Bike Glendhu is primarily a pedal park.
+Our trail gurus have built the ups to be super cruisey, so with a basic level of fitness you’ll be fine!

 We sure do.
 We have trails suitable for capable first timers right through to pros.
 All our trails are clearly sign-posted, so please read the signs and play within your limits – see our ‘Code of Conduct’ here

 If you want to try one out, visit our rentals team.
 We also have e-bikes for rent that are a good time.
 Explore more with less puff or just simply do more laps!

-If you’re cruising around our green trails then half helmets are fine, but if you feel safer in a full face then by all means please wear one.
-We don’t have them available to rent however, so you’ll need to bring your own.
+If you’re cruising around our green trails then trail helmets are fine.
+But if you’re going to feel more safe in a full face then by all means please wear one.